Joseph Losey’s Stranger on the Prowl nonetheless suggests at least as much formal experimentation as it does political restlessness.

 This set will hopefully foster a dialogue and encourage further interest in these rare films and their contemporary counterparts.

-Still one of cinema’s great technical showcases, it should likewise endure as both a dramatic reconstruction of Russian history as well as a crucial glimpse into the nexus of then-nascent celluloid/digital divide.
+It should endure as a crucial glimpse into the nexus of then-nascent celluloid/digital divide.

 The film remains at once the most bracingly concrete and amorously diffuse work of Antonioni’s structuralist period.